STAT 414 focuses on the theory of introductory probability. The course goals are:

 - To learn applications and methods of basic probability.

 Probability spaces, discrete and continuous random variables, transformations, expectations, generating functions, conditional distributions, law of large numbers, central limit theorems.

 Dr. Laura Simon is the primary author of the materials for this course and has taught this course in residence several semesters.

 Other Course Content Contributors include: Dr. Murali Haran, Dr. Damla Senturk and Dr. Tracey Hammel.

-Students must have immediate access to a printer/scanner in order to scan hand written assignments into .pdf documents and upload them into Canvas.
+Students must have immediate access to an external trackpad and stylus in order to markup assignment .pdf documents and upload them into Canvas.

 The official prerequisites are a standard three course calculus sequence (for example, MATH 140, MATH 141 and MATH 230) and knowledge of Matrix Algebra (see Review) / Linear Algebra (MATH 220).
 If it has been some time since you’ve studied calculus, you might want to get yourself a good reference and do some quick reviewing.
 The calculus techniques most frequently used in the course include: differentiation, integration, series, and limits, (See Review).
 You may be expect to be tested on these foundational concepts and skills at the beginning of the course.
 Also, MAS students are also strongly encouraged to complete application courses STAT 500 and STAT 501 before taking STAT 414.